Cold turkey: Etymology

+Reaction to being served cheap meat

-Scholars of 19th-century British periodicals have pointed to the UK satirical magazine Judy as the true catalyst of "cold turkey"'s evolution in meaning.
-The journal's issue of January 3, 1877, featured the fictional diary of one John Humes, Esquire.
-The diary's transcript on the day in question details Mr Humes' exploits over his Christmas holiday.
-Throughout, Humes demonstrates a humbug attitude, complaining to every shopkeeper and acquaintance about the irony of the words "merry" and "jolly" being attached to the season.
-Most significantly, Hume is invited to stay at his cousin Clara's as a part of her household's celebrations.
-Hume, the miser to the core, is shocked that Clara serves him slices of (literal) cold turkey with his pudding and other side dishes on the evening of his arrival.
-A poor substitute for the roasted and dressed kind of turkey is the continually played-up implication in the comedy piece.
-The dissatisfied barrister stays several days nonetheless, and with each passing day, he is more and more shocked that the cold turkey finds its way onto his plate again.
-Finally, Hume arrives home, utterly disgusted at having been treated so badly.
-He calls for his estate lawyer and chops Clara completely out of his will and testament.
+Scholars of 19th-century British periodicals have pointed to the UK satirical magazine Judy as the catalyst of the evolution in the phrase's meaning.
+The journal's issue of January 3, 1877, featured the fictional diary of one John Hume, Esquire, a Scrooge-like miser who disapproves of Christmas.
+When Hume is invited to stay at his cousin Clara's as a part of her household's celebrations, he is shocked to be served slices of cold turkey on the evening of his arrival.
+That cold turkey is poor substitute for the roasted and dressed dish is played for comic effect.
+The dissatisfied barrister stays several days nonetheless, and with each passing day, he is more and more shocked to be served cold turkey each day.
+The story ends with Hume, disgusted at having been treated so badly, removing Clara from his will and testament.

-The hypothesis posited by researchers is that word quickly spread from London to the rest of Britain, and finally the U.S., about Hume's having given Clara "the cold turkey treatment," as in excluding and excommunicating someone (taking Clara out of his will) in order to exact revenge for the person's ongoing ill-treatment of oneself (the repeated serving of the cold turkey).
+A possible hypothesis is that Hume's behavior towards Clara - excluding and excommunicating her in retaliation for her ongoing ill-treatment of him - became known as "the cold turkey treatment", and that word quickly spread from London to the rest of Britain, and finally the United States.

-The next known earliest print appearance of "cold turkey" in its exclusionary sense dates to 1910, in Canadian poet Robert W. Service's The Trail of '98: A Northland Romance: "Once I used to gamble an' drink the limit.
+An early print appearance of "cold turkey" in its exclusionary sense dates to 1910, in Canadian poet Robert W. Service's The Trail of '98: A Northland Romance: "Once I used to gamble an' drink the limit.
 One morning I got up from the card-table after sitting there thirty-six hours.
 I'd lost five thousand dollars.
 I knew they'd handed me out 'cold turkey'..."

+"Talking turkey"

 Another possible origin relates to the American phrase talk turkey, meaning "to speak bluntly with little preparation".
 The phrase "taking cold turkey" has also been reported during the 1920s as slang for pleading guilty.

+Goosebumps

 The term is also attributed to piloerection or "goose bumps" that occurs with abrupt withdrawal from opioids, which resembles the skin of a plucked refrigerated turkey.
-However, the term was used in other contexts before being used to describe withdrawal.

 The similar term "kick the habit" alludes to the muscle spasms that occur in addition to goosebumps in some cases.

+Usage

 A term appears in its contemporary usage in a December 1920 New York City medical bulletin: